Venlafaxine

 Alternatives

-Are there any alternatives to taking venlafaxine?
+Are there any alternatives to taking venlafaxine in pregnancy?

 No treatment